 Staying to an older version of Windows also brings security issues.
 I am sure you use the computer for banking, online transaction, and more.

 4] Windows Update Troubleshooter

-You can choose to fix using the Online Windows Update Troubleshooter, If that does not help, you can follow our suggestions on what to do if Update fails to download or install.
-Repairing Windows 10 update components is also an option you can consider.
+You can choose to fix using the Online Windows Update Troubleshooter, If that does not help, you can follow our suggestions on what to do if the Update fails to download or install.
+Repairing Windows Update components is also an option you can consider.